Pope Francis Calls For Fraternity In Christmas Day Address

 But even as his charismatic image suffers, Argentine-born Jorge Maria Bergoglio continues to be a forceful advocate on behalf of migrants and refugees across the world.

 In five years of papacy, he has spoken candidly about "the globalization of indifference, the economy of exclusion and the throwaway culture," as NPR's Sylvia Poggioli puts it.
-He has traveled to Myanmar, where he met with Rohingya refugees, and the Greek island of Lesbos, from which he brought 12 Muslim refugees back to Rome.
+He has traveled to Bangladesh, where he met with Rohingya refugees, and the Greek island of Lesbos, from which he brought 12 Muslim refugees back to Rome.

 Over the summer, he joined in calls for the U.S. to end its policy of family separations at the U.S.-Mexico border, tweeting that "We encounter Jesus in those who are poor, rejected, or refugees."